comphist/cora/doc/mkdocs/docs/layers.md

 ### Lemmatization

-Lemma annotation in form of an open tagset, represented by a text box in the editor.
+Lemma annotation is an open annotation layer represented by a text box.

 Lemmatization always comes with a **lemma verification checkbox** that turns green when you click on it.
 When entering a lemma, the system will search for